dbreznay/06Weather-Dashboard/README.md

 # Weather-Dashboard#

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 This challenge was to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+The link to the live applicaton can be found [here](https://dbreznay.github.io/06Weather-Dashboard/)

 This app utilizes [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.